 What started you on the path of cooking?

 Love of eating!
-I just love food and enjoy eating so I already learnt form a young age how to prepare meals myself.
+I just love food and enjoy eating so I already learnt from a young age how to prepare meals myself.

 Which three ingredients could you not live without?